DALLAS — Kristie Coleman is originally from inner city Houston.

 EDITOR’S NOTE: If you are an entrepreneur, business owner, producer, author, athlete, musician, barber, life coach, motivational speaker, cosmetologist, tax preparer, model, or pastor/minister who is seeking exposure and would like to share your story with an in-depth news feature, call Reporter Andre Johnson at 901-690-6587 or Facebook message him under “Andre T. Johnson” for details.

 Andre Johnson is Founder and Publisher for Making Headline News.
 A 2000 graduate of the University of Memphis School of Journalism and a former staff reporter of sports for the Memphis Commercial Appeal newspaper, Johnson covers the NBA Southwest Division from Dallas, Texas.
-To reach Johnson, send email to andre@makingheadlinenews.com or to memphisgraduate@yahoo.com.
+To reach Johnson, send email to [email protected] or to [email protected].
 Also, follow him on Twitter @AJ_Journalist.

 CONNECT WITH US FOR MEDIA EXPOSURE